 The DSpace developer community aims to rely on modern web standards and well tested libraries where possible.
 As a rule of thumb, users can expect that the DSpace web interfaces work on modern web browsers.
-DSpace developers routinely test new interface developments on recent versions of Firefox, Safari, Chrome and Microsoft Edge.
+DSpace developers routinely test new interface developments on recent versions of Firefox, Safari and Chrome.
 Because of fast moving, automatic, incremental updates to these browsers, support is no longer targeted at specific versions of these browsers.
-(Please note that we do not recommend or support using Internet Explorer as it is considered "end of life" by Microsoft.)
+The community attempts to support the latest official version and up to 2 older versions of Microsoft's Internet Explorer.